 Blonde is a flattering hair color you can wear throughout the year.
 And when researching popular blonde shades, you will encounter champagne and ash blondes.
 Champagne blonde is a neutral to warm blonde, ideal for people with neutral or warm undertones.
 Ash blonde is a cool blonde suitable for cool skin tones.

-Champagne blonde vs. ash blonde, what hair color shade should be your pick?
+Champagne blonde vs. ash blonde: which hair color should be your pick?

 Champagne Blonde Vs. Ash Blonde: Quick Comparison